SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: : A Red-Teaming Framework for Search Agents

-\textbf{Automated Quality Filtering}.
-We define two filtering criteria for generated test cases using differential testing with a baseline model across two settings: a benign tool and a manipulated tool (see~\Cref{subsec:test-case-execution}).
-The criteria are: 1) \textbf{Attainability}: Non-occurrence of risky responses should not result from the inherent infeasibility of the cases themselves, which may give a false sense of safety.
-We therefore perform a dry run with a baseline search agent to confirm that the intended consequence is attainable.
-2) \textbf{Integrity}: When using a benign tool, the target consequence should not be triggered by the agent.
+\textbf{Automated quality filtering}.
+The absence of unsafe responses may simply indicate an infeasible test case, rather than a resilient agent, creating a false sense of safety.
+To avoid this, we define two filtering criteria for generated test cases via differential testing with a baseline agent under two settings: a benign tool and a manipulated tool (see~\Cref{subsec:test-case-execution}).
+The criteria are: (1) \textbf{Attainability}: Under the manipulated tool setting, we run a dry test with a baseline search agent to verify that the intended consequence is attainable.
+(2) \textbf{Integrity}: Under the benign tool setting, the agent should not trigger the target consequence.
 A test case that satisfies both criteria is realistic and actionable.